If you’re looking for a luxury hotel for a Northern Irish getaway, we’ve found just the place….Welcome to The Culloden Estate & Spa.

 The Culloden Estate & Spa First Impressions

-I’d read about the Culloden’s reputation as Northern Ireland’s leading luxury five-star hotel, but nothing had quite prepared me for the view as we swept up the drive to hotel.
+I’d read about the Culloden’s reputation as Northern Ireland’s (and one of the U.K’s) leading luxury five-star hotel, but nothing had quite prepared me for the view as we swept up the drive to hotel.

 It was once a Bishop’s Palace, and sits grandly atop a small hill, overlooking acres of landscaped gardens and, beyond that Strangford Lough.
 As first impressions go, The Culloden certainly does well.